jmateutgx/documentation-site/content/travelgatex/release-notes/breaking-changes.md

 {{% / release-notes-container %}}
 ### 2018-05-21
 {{% release-notes-container type="d"%}}
 - Deprecated `distribute` from `AddOns`.
 Reason: You can find it in distribution AddOn.
-Finally removed on 2018-07-24 .
+Finally removed on 2018-07-25 .
 - Deprecated `distribute` from `AddOns`.
 Reason: You can find it in distribution AddOn.
-Expected removal on 2018-08-19 .
+Finally removed on 2018-07-25 .
+- Deprecated `distribute` from `AddOns`.
+Reason: You can find it in distribution AddOn.
+Finally removed on 2018-07-24 .
 {{% / release-notes-container %}}
 ### 2018-03-19
 {{% release-notes-container type="d"%}}
 - Deprecated `connectUser` from `HotelSettingsInput`.
 Reason: Redundant..
-Finally removed on 2018-07-24 .
+Finally removed on 2018-07-25 .
 - Deprecated `connectUser` from `HotelSettingsInput`.
 Reason: Redundant..
-Expected removal on 2018-06-17 .
+Finally removed on 2018-07-25 .
+- Deprecated `connectUser` from `HotelSettingsInput`.
+Reason: Redundant..
+Finally removed on 2018-07-24 .
 {{% / release-notes-container %}}
 ### 2017-12-12
 {{% release-notes-container type="d"%}}
 - Deprecated `useContext` from `HotelSettingsInput`.
 Reason: Redundant..
-Finally removed on 2018-07-24 .
+Finally removed on 2018-07-25 .
 - Deprecated `useContext` from `HotelSettingsInput`.
 Reason: Redundant..
-Expected removal on 2018-03-12 .
+Finally removed on 2018-07-25 .
+- Deprecated `useContext` from `HotelSettingsInput`.
+Reason: Redundant..
+Finally removed on 2018-07-24 .
 {{% / release-notes-container %}}
 ### 2017-11-21
 {{% release-notes-container type="d"%}}